emgiles/Genomes/README.md

 # Genome_assembly_annotation
-Some notes for myself and other on assembly and annotation methods.
+Some notes for myself and others on assembly and annotation methods.